GYG-be/gyg-be.github.io/_posts/2025-12-31-annual-personal-development-syllabus.md

 6. Setting initial short-term and long-term goals
 7. Introduction to Catholic catechism and its relevance to self-control

-## Week 3: Implementing Basic Strategies
+## Week 3: Re-Implementing Basic Strategies
 1. Refining time blocks based on energy levels
 2. Introducing the Pomodoro Technique for time management
 3. Aligning daily tasks with core values